TMU Bold: Women's basketball

-The Bold women's basketball program has had their most successful era between 2012-2022.
-Led by Canada women's national basketball team assistant coach, Carly Clarke, the Rams went 133-57 between 2012 and 2022, and earned their first ever Bronze Baby in 2022 when they completed an undefeated season and also won their second Critelli Cup.
-The Rams second most successful season came in 2015-2016 when whilst being led by OUA Player of the Year, OUA Defensive Player of the Year and CIS National Player of the Year Keneca Pingue-Giles, the Ryerson Rams won their first Critelli Cup defeating the Ottawa Gee-Gees 66-60.
-At the 2016 CIS Women's Basketball Championship, the Rams reached the National Final before falling to the Saskatchewan Huskies in the final 85-71.
+The Bold women's basketball program has had their most successful era between 2012 and 2022.
+Led by Canada women's national basketball team assistant coach, Carly Clarke, the Rams went 133–57 between 2012 and 2022, and earned their first ever Bronze Baby in 2022 when they completed an undefeated season and also won their second Critelli Cup.
+The Rams second most successful season came in 2015–16 when whilst being led by OUA Player of the Year, OUA Defensive Player of the Year and CIS National Player of the Year Keneca Pingue-Giles, the Ryerson Rams won their first Critelli Cup defeating the Ottawa Gee-Gees 66–60.
+At the 2016 CIS Women's Basketball Championship, the Rams reached the National Final before falling to the Saskatchewan Huskies in the final 85–71.
 The Rams hosted the 2019 U Sports Women's Basketball Championship at Mattamy Athletic Centre in Toronto, finishing the tournament in 5th place.
-The Rams last reached the Critelli Cup Provincial Final in 2020 falling to the Brock Badgers 84-71.
-In March 2020, Rams basketball alum Keneca Pingue-Giles was named to the list of the Top 100 U Sports Women’s Basketball Players of the Century (2011-2020).
+The Rams last reached the Critelli Cup Provincial Final in 2020 falling to the Brock Badgers 84–71.
+In March 2020, Rams basketball alum Keneca Pingue-Giles was named to the list of the Top 100 U Sports Women’s Basketball Players of the Century (2011–2020).